Scott Blackwood, M.F.A.

 Office: Auditorium 216

 Jehanne Dubrow was born in Italy and grew up in Yugoslavia, Zaire, Poland, Belgium, Austria, and the United States.
-She is the author of six poetry collections, including most recently Dots & Dashes, winner of the Crab Orchard Series in Poetry Open Competition Award.
-She is a co-editor of the anthologies The Book of Scented Things: 100 Contemporary Poems about Perfume and Still Life with Poem: Contemporary Natures Mortes in Verse.
-Her poems, essays, and book reviews have appeared in The Southern Review, Virginia Quarterly Review, The New England Review, Pleiades, Blackbird, and The New York Times Magazine. http://jehannedubrow.com/
+She is the author of nine poetry collections, including most recently Wild Kingdom (LSU Press, 2021), and a book of creative nonfiction.
+Her poems, essays, and book reviews have appeared in The Southern Review, Virginia Quarterly Review, The New England Review, and The Colorado Review. http://jehannedubrow.com/

 Corey Marks, Ph.D.